ROMSOC/benchmarks-MOR-finance/README.md

 In the source directory, one can find all source files required to run the benchmark cases.
 The directory benchmark contains the input data with the executable files.
 The ``Benchmark1_1.m`` file executes the yield curve simulation while the ``Benchmark1_2.nb`` file runs the parameter calibration.
 The classical greedy and adaptive greedy sampling techniques can be executed using ``Benchmark2_1.m`` and ``Benchmark2_2.m`` files.
 One can find a PDf file with a detailed step-by-step description of the benchmark case in the directory documentation.

 ## Benchmark execution
 The benchmark case can be run using the script files Benchmarkx_x.m.
-Alternatively, please use the following link to run a user-friendly Jupyter Notebook Benchmark.ipynb where the Benchmark2_1 (classical greedy sampling) is implemented:
+Alternatively, please use the following link to run a user-friendly Jupyter Notebook (``*.ipynb``) with different benchmark scenarios.
+For instance, Benchmark 2.1 (classical greedy sampling) is implemented at:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ROMSOC/benchmarks-ROMR-schemes/HEAD?labpath=source/Benchmark2_1.ipynb)

 ## Disclaimer